 How Innovation Can Help

 How could an innovation strategy have helped both the WHO and the Congolese government in such a dire situation?
-First, a good innovation strategy would have encouraged stakeholders to get together quickly and talk about how they were planning to control the outbreak.
-If the WHO had simply spoken to a few leaders in the community, told them what was involved, and listened to their feedback, they could have altered their plan to fit the community.
+First, a good innovation strategy would have encouraged stakeholders to get together quickly.
+And also talk about how they were planning to control the outbreak.
+If the WHO had simply spoken to a few leaders in the community, told them what was involved, and listened to their feedback.
+They could have altered their plan to fit the community.

 Second, that strategy would have tapped into those stakeholders for solutions.
-There was no scenario where the traditional burial rites, for example, could be respected; it was simply too dangerous.
-However, there may have been the possibility of arranging a compromise that the community was willing to accept if everyone at the table had been willing to work on it.
+There was no scenario where the traditional burial rites were.
+For example, could be respected; it was simply too dangerous.
+However, there may have been the possibility of arranging a compromise.
+So that the community was willing to accept if everyone at the table had been willing to work on it.

 West Africa was a substantially different region without those advantages.
 If the WHO team had been able to take stock of the reality of the situation before plunging in to help, many of the tragedies that occurred may have been prevented.